-If you have stepped into the world photography, then you must have heard about the rule of thirds.
-It is a big deal and if you don’t know exactly what it is and how it works, then things can get difficult for you.
+If you have stepped into the world of photography, then you must have heard about the rule of thirds.
+It is a big deal, and if you don’t know exactly what it is and how it works, things can get confusing for you.

-This is because excellent images don’t only depend on lenses or camera and require efforts with the settings as well.
+This is because excellent images don’t only depend on lenses or cameras and require effort with the settings.

-So in order to capture the majestic photo, you need to focus on compositions as well.
-This is where the rule of thirds plays a vital role.
-It is all about twerking your scenes to make them more interesting.
+So to capture the majestic photo, you need to focus on compositions as well.
+What is the rule of thirds in photography?
+It is all about twerking your scenes to make them more attractive.

-Obviously, it requires some time to become proficient at applying the rule of thirds but after some practice, it becomes second nature, and you would be able to see a major difference it brings about.
-If you want to make it even easier for you to understand and apply it to gain glorious results, then scroll down and read our in-depth description about it.
+It requires some time to become proficient at applying the rule of thirds, but after some practice, it becomes second nature, and you would be able to see a significant difference it brings about.
+If you want to make it even easier for you to understand and apply it to gain remarkable results, then scroll down and read our in-depth description of it.

-Let us begin by giving you a brief introduction on it:
+Let us begin by giving you a brief introduction to it:

 What Is the Rule of Thirds in Photography?

-The rule of thirds is one of the most important photography composition’s rules.
-It is a photography term which you cannot shake as it is vital for the perfect composition.
+The rule of thirds is one of the essential photography composition’s rules.
+It is a photography term that you cannot shake as it is vital for the perfect composition.
 We won’t say it is infallible because sometimes it can be broken.

-It basically helps photographers to make or break their scene like by letting them separate the wheat from the chaff.
-This is why the rule of thirds is also a significant attribute for creating extraordinary images just like the lens and the camera.
+It helps photographers to make or break their scene by letting them separate the wheat from the chaff.
+This is why the thirds rule is also a significant attribute for creating extraordinary images, just like the camera lens.

-It is a composition tool that works along with other photography elements to make the image stand out from the crowd.
-It is a basic tool at your disposal which is easy to master as all it requires is an eye for detail and loads of practice.
+It is a composition tool that works with other photography elements to make the image stand out from the crowd.
+It is a fundamental tool at your disposal, which is easy to master, as all it requires is an eye for detail and loads of practice.

-It is especially helpful in scenes where the location being captured has been done to death and composition is the only thing that can save it.
-So by using the rule of thirds, you can arrange the subject and objects with a newer perspective, in order to make your image unique.
+It is beneficial in scenes where the location being captured has been done to death, and composition is the only thing that can save it.
+Using the rule of thirds, you can arrange the subject and objects with a newer perspective to make your image unique.

 How is breaking the photograph into thirds helpful?

-By breaking the photograph into thirds helps you with the placements and lead to better composition.
+By breaking the picture into thirds helps you with the arrangements and leads to better composition.
 As it will lead to nine equal rectangles, you will have four intersection points which you can use to place your main subjects.

-With the photograph divided you can change the composition in your head and then set it in on the digital camera.
-Luckily, with most modern mirrorless systems and DSLRs you don’t even have to think as you have the option to set it on the LCD screen.
+With the photograph divided, you can change your head’s composition and then set it in on the digital camera.
+Luckily, with most modern mirrorless systems and DSLRs, you don’t even have to think as you have the option to set it on the LCD screen.

 With the grid right before your eyes, you can easily alter the photographic composition in the best way possible.
-Don’t worry these dividing lines won’t become a part of your photo and are just visible on the LCD for helping purpose.
+Don’t worry; these dividing lines won’t become a part of your photo and are just visible on the LCD for helping purposes.

-Remember the most important parts of the rule of thirds are the four intersection points and they must be used for placing the points of interest, or main subjects in your scene or else rule of thirds will fail to serve its purpose!.
+Remember, the essential elements of the rule of thirds are the four intersection points, and they must be used for placing the points of interest or main subjects in your scene, or else the rule of thirds will fail to serve its purpose!.

 Why does it matter so much?

-Well, the rule of thirds can be used in two ways and both of them matters as they lead to capturing viewer’s attention.
+Well, the rule of thirds can be used in two ways, and both of them matter as they lead to capturing the viewer’s attention.
 You can use it for both landscape and portrait photography.

 When shooting location (landscapes), it will matter because it will help you place the horizon on the two-thirds line.
-So whether your image holds one-third sky and two-thirds landscape or it holds one-third landscape and the two-thirds sky is decided via Rule of thirds.
+So whether your image holds one-third sky and two-thirds landscape or it contains one-third landscape, and the two-thirds sky is decided via the Rule of thirds.

-When shooting a subject (portrait), it will matter because it will help you to decide on which intersection should the subject be placed.
+When shooting a subject (portrait), it will matter because it will help you determine which intersection the subject should be placed in.
 This leads to the creation of more interest as the subject is kept out of the center.

-So summing it up, rule of third balances the relationship between interesting elements and negative space thus giving the scene an optimal composition.
+So summing it up, the rule of third balances the relationship between interesting elements and negative space, thus giving the scene an optimal composition.

-What are Points of Interests and why are they so important?
+What are Points of Interest, and why are they so important?

-The answer is that most images have one or a few specific points of interest which hold the power to draw attention, for example, humans have eyes as strong interest points.
+The answer is that most images have one or a few specific points of interest, which hold power to draw attention; for example, humans have eyes as strong interest points.

-So when applying the rule of thirds of photography point of interest become important compositional elements and should be placed at the focal points.
-Even for landscape shots, the theory remains the same as there would be some elements present at the location which will be most prominent.
+So when applying the rule of thirds of photography, points of interest become essential compositional elements and should be placed at the focal points.
+Even for landscape shots, the theory remains the same as some elements present at the location, most prominent.

-And by placing these elements at the right intersection will help your photo become more balanced.
-So Points of interest are indeed vital as they help in creating more energy, tension, and interest.
+And placing these elements at the right intersection will help your photo become more balanced.
+So Points of interest are vital as they help create more energy, tension, and enthusiasm.
 They will result in the viewer’s eyes subconsciously falling on these points, giving your image a more dramatic look.

 Breaking the Rule of Thirds

 The rule of thirds is one of the most fundamental composition tools and is very easy to use.
-It is something that the beginners are told to grasp on tightly so that they can learn it fast.
-But as we mentioned earlier it isn’t infallible that is why don’t grasp on it too tightly and make it a necessary obligation.
+It is something that the beginners are told to grasp tightly to learn it fast.
+But as we mentioned earlier, it isn’t infallible; that is why don’t grasp it too tightly and make it a necessary obligation.

-It is easy to pick up but that doesn’t mean you have to use it every single time.
-It is the most common composition element that is overused and abused because photographers are unwilling to break it.
+It is easy to pick up, but that doesn’t mean you have to use it every single time.
+It is the most common composition element overused and abused because photographers are unwilling to break it.

-Well, the truth is, rules have to be broken at times, and this is exactly the case with the rule of thirds.
+Well, the truth is that rules have to be broken at times, which is precisely the case with the rule of thirds.

-Sometimes circumstances allow you to break the rule of thirds because breaking it reflects a more effective choice and meets the purpose better.
-There are examples of photographs that have won awards while breaking the rule of third at the same time.
+Sometimes circumstances allow you to break the rule of thirds because breaking it reflects a more practical choice and better meets the purpose.
+There are examples of photographs that have won awards while breaking the rule of thirds simultaneously.

-There are many photographs which have subject placed smack-bang in the center and yet they succeed in grabbing attention.
+Many pictures have subjects placed smack-bang in the center, and yet they succeed in grabbing attention.
 The reason behind it is that the concept of image and content takes precedence over composition and outweigh the rule of thirds.

-As composition is only there to boost the images if the content is lacking, the rule of thirds cannot be applied when content is there!
+As the composition is only there to boost the photos if the content is lacking, the rule of thirds cannot be applied when content is there!

-But whatever the case, rule or no rule, you have to learn it because in order to break it you first need to know when and how to use it!
+But whatever the case, rule or no rule, you have to learn it because to break it, you first need to know when and how to use it!

-I hope this article resolves all your queries and the information provided helps you in your photography adventure and you are able to use the rule of thirds to create exceptional images with the perfect composition.
+I hope this article resolves all your queries, and the information provided helps you in your photography adventure.
+You can use the rule of thirds to create exceptional images with the perfect composition.